lucia-auth/lucia/.auri/$3s4lqgi3.md

 ---

-This is a new adapter for Upstash Redis.
-It is a session adapter, which means it is used for storing sessions.
-A separate adapter is required for storing users and keys.
+This adds a new Upstash Redis driver to the package.